abdusabri/bit-docs/content/docs/cli-add.md

 bit add src/foo/*
 ```

 This will create as many components as there are files inside the directory, all with `foo` as their namespace.
-For example, if `foo` directory contains two files - `bar.js` and `second.js`, two components will be created: `foo/bar` and `foo/second`.
+For example, if `foo` directory contains two files - `bar.js` and `second.js`, two components will be created: `bar` and `second`.

 > **Note**
 >